umbraco/Umbraco.Packages/bellissima/README.md

 ### Source Code

+- [Bellissima](https://github.com/umbraco/Umbraco.CMS.Backoffice) - the source code for the v14 new backoffice

+- **Packages**

   - [Umbraco Workflow v14](https://github.com/umbraco/Umbraco.Workflow.Client.Preview/tree/main) - a preview of the client-side assets for Umbraco Workflow on v14, released by Nathan Wolfe for other package developers to review.

   - [uSync v14 branch](https://github.com/KevinJump/uSync/tree/v14/dev) - Kevin Jump's progress with the uSync package on v14.

   - [Contentment v14 branch](https://github.com/leekelleher/umbraco-contentment/tree/dev/wip/bellissima) - Lee Kelleher's progress with the Contentment package on v14.

   - [Personalisation Groups v14 branch](https://github.com/AndyButland/UmbracoPersonalisationGroupsCore/tree/feature/migrate-to-14) - Andy Butland's progress with the Personalisation Groups package on v14.

   - [UI Examples](https://github.com/umbraco/UI-Examples/tree/dev/v14) - examples of how to use the Umbraco UI in real scenarios in the back office (still under development).

-- [Bellissima](https://github.com/umbraco/Umbraco.CMS.Backoffice) - the source code for the v14 new backoffice

   - [Examine Peek](https://github.com/warrenbuckley/Examine-Peek) - A small simple package to show creating an Umbraco Entity Action to open a custom dialog with a simple API call